shortstheory/one-in-7-billion/content/2017-12-10-thinkpad13-review.md

 The ThinkPad 13 is powered by a 42 Wh battery.
 It has degraded slightly from when I got the laptop - initially the battery was able to hold 46 Wh of charge but now it usually holds 40-41.5 Wh when full.
 I usually run several Firefox tabs open with some IDE's like VS Code, Atom, or Android Studio on KDE Neon.
 The laptop is *very* energy efficient and power draw rarely climbs above 6.5W at 30% brightness after enabling TLP.
 My old laptop used to **idle** at 17W and when people claim that Intel has gimped their CPUs since the IvyBridge era, I think they're disregarding the huge leaps in power efficiency.

 In more than a year of owning it, I haven't once drained the battery.
 I've even gotten through 9-5 days at a summer internship solely off battery power.
+I typically get around 6-8 hours of battery life depending on the usage.
 I can't speak of how good or bad battery life is on Windows 10 as I've never used it for anything other than gaming, which brings me to my next section.

 ## Performance